 (A).
-For each Pump Station that does not have dry pits and that has no more than two (2) pumps of less than or equal to 25 horsepower per pump, Miami-Dade shall install remote monitoring equipment that can monitor for at least the following inputs:
+For each Pump Station that does not have dry pits and that has no more than two (2) pumps of less than or equal to 25 horsepower per pump:

-- (1) highwater level alarm in wet well;

-- (2) Pump Station power failure;

-- (3) D.C. low battery; and

-- (4) remote signal failure alarm;

-(B).
-For each Pump Station, other than the Pump Stations

-described in (A) above, Miami-Dade shall install remote monitoring equipment that can monitor for at least the following inputs:

-(1) operating hours after midnight for each sewage pump,

-total Pump Station operating hours after midnight, and number of pump starts;

-(2) wet well level with high and low level alarm set points;

-(3) kilowatts calculated from Pump Station amperage;

-(4) flow (instantaneous and average) determined from a

-flow meter or flow calculated based on pump(s) amperage and discharge pressure;

-(5) discharge pressure with high and low level alarm set

-points; and
+- (1) highwater level alarm in wet well; - (2) Pump Station power failure; - (3) D.C. low battery; and - (4) remote signal failure alarm. - (B).
+For each Pump Station, other than the Pump Stations described in (A) above: - (1) operating hours after midnight for each sewage pump, total Pump Station operating hours after midnight, and number of pump starts; - (2) wet well level with high and low level alarm set points; - (3) kilowatts calculated from Pump Station amperage; - (4) flow (instantaneous and average) determined from a flow meter or flow calculated based on pump(s) amperage and discharge pressure; - (5) discharge pressure with high and low level alarm set points; and

-(6) minimum digital inputs, including high water level

-alarm in wet well, drywell flooding, intrusion alarm, A.C.
-Pump Station power failure, D.C. low battery and remote signal failure alarm.

-(ii).
-With respect to all Pump Stations, system monitoring data of wet well levels, Force Main pressures, and energy requirements (kilowatts) shall be stored for ten (10) days in an historical database.
-In addition, the Pump Station operating hours for each pump shall be recorded Monthly with elapsed time meters and entered into an historical database.
+- (6) minimum digital inputs, including high water level alarm in wet well, drywell flooding, intrusion alarm, A.C.
+Pump Station power failure, D.C. low battery and remote signal failure alarm. - (ii).
+With respect to all Pump Stations, system monitoring data of wet well levels, Force Main pressures, and energy requirements (kilowatts) shall be stored in a historical database.
+In addition, the Pump Station operating hours for each pump shall be recorded Monthly with elapsed time meters and entered into a historical database.
 Miami-Dade shall use radio transceivers for the primary transmission of data.
 Where radio paths are unreliable in areas with heavy foliage or building structures, other remote terminal units or telephone dialers or alarm systems shall be used.
-Miami-Dade shall retain for each Month the 24-hour maximum and the Monthly average flow data until termination of this Consent Decree.

-(iii).
-In addition, as a continuing obligation under this Consent Decree,

-Miami-Dade shall require the installation of SCADA remote monitoring equipment as a condition of new construction for all new Pump Stations that it builds or receives from developers as a donation.
-SCADA remote monitoring equipment shall be installed within six (6) Months after Miami-Dade becomes operationally responsible for said Pump Station.
+Miami-Dade shall retain for each Month the 24-hour maximum and the Monthly average flow data until termination of this Consent Decree. - (iii).
+In addition, as a continuing obligation under this Consent Decree, Miami-Dade shall require the installation of SCADA remote monitoring equipment as a condition of new construction for all new Pump Stations that it builds or receives from developers as a donation.
+SCADA remote monitoring equipment shall be installed within six (6) Months after Miami-Dade becomes operationally responsible for said Pump Station. - (c).

-(c).
 WCTS Model.
 Pursuant to Paragraph 16 of the Second and Final Partial Consent Decree, Miami-Dade developed and implemented a computerized collection and transmission system model to assist in the development and implementation of CMOM programs to optimize transmission capacity and to evaluate the impact of I/I rehabilitation projects; proposed modifications, upgrades and expansions to the WCTS; and performance of the WCTS.

-Miami-Dade shall continue to implement this program as an enforceable obligation under this Consent Decree.
+Miami-Dade shall continue to use and maintain this program as an enforceable obligation under this Consent Decree.